Softhouse/iOSRxTest/Readme.md

  1. Install the pods - `pod install`
  1. Open the iOSRxTest.xcworkspace file (never ever the .xcodeproj file)
  1. Happy hacking!

+## License

+Copyright (c) 2014 Softhouse.
+See the LICENSE file for license rights and limitations (MIT).